madpsy/xpa125b_controller/README.md

 # HC-05/MAX3232 Direct Serial

-You could also attach an additional `hc-05` or `MAX3232` directly the to the `rx` and `tx` pins on the D1 Mini.
-This is the same as using the built in USB serial port so you could program the D1 Mini through this interface too.
+You can also attach an additional `hc-05` (bluetooth) or `MAX3232` (RS232) directly the to the `rx` and `tx` pins on the D1 Mini.
+This is the same as using the built in USB serial port.
 For this option, in the configuration, you would:

-1. Set `serial_baud` to match the hc-05 or computer
+1. Set `serial_baud` to match the hc-05 or computer/device
 2. Set `use_bluetooth_serial` to `false`

-Now you could, for example, use an Icom IC-705 via bluetooth with one hc-05 and still have serial over bluetooth available using a second hc-05.
+Now you could, for example, use an Icom IC-705 via bluetooth with one hc-05 and also have the standard serial port available over bluetooth using the second hc-05.

 # MAX3232